 If there's a team that works harder than Sony's internal development team, we'd like to meet them.
 As it is, they roll out monthly (sometimes bi-monthly) updates that drastically change the interface and feature set of the system.

-The biggest changes of the past year?
-The Sony-exclusive rental streaming service called PlayStation Now, PlayStation Music powered by Spotify, Remote Play, Sharefactory and Share Play.
+If that's not good enough, then check out the Sony-exclusive rental streaming service called PlayStation Now, PlayStation Music powered by Spotify, Remote Play, Sharefactory and Share Play.
 Of course there have been myriad minor changes like the ability to turn off HDCP, play games while they're downloading, upload clips to YouTube and set themes and background images for the home screen in that time as well.
 Oh, and mature programming lovers can get their fix anytime with the new HBO Go app that has been absent up until March 2015.

 All of these features can be found sporadically throughout the new PlayStation Dynamic Menu, the primary GUI of the PS4.
 It's capable of delivering games, movies and TV shows into your home at lightning speeds as well as connecting you to your friends and other online gamers through the PlayStation Network (when it's working).
 Remember to use the ability to post to Twitter and Facebook to share your best brag-worthy gaming moments and, if you're feeling outgoing, you can stream to Twitch here too.

-Right, well this is many gamers' worst nightmares: The day after you drop $349 on a new system that you expect to last the next five years, Sony comes along and announces something new that's faster and more powerful than the system you just bought.
+Right, well this is many gamers' worst nightmares: dropping $299.99 on a system that you expect to last the next five years, only for Sony to announce its next generation console - and it does look likely it will happen this year.

 What comes with the PS4?